Where to Get the 10 Best Bowls of Pho in Philadelphia

-Nhan Vo has been making all the dishes on her menu at Cafe Nhan for most of her life, and now provides the City of Brotherly Love some serious homestyle Vietnamese comfort food.
+Café Nhan is a newcomer to Philly's pho scene, but it is a serious contender for the title.
+Chef/owner Nhan Vo has only been in the tiny South Philly space -- which only has two tables, a few counter spots, and shares a restroom with Tran’s Beer Distributor -- for about eight months, but the former Hue native has been making all the dishes on her menu for most of her life, now providing the City of Brotherly Love some serious homestyle Vietnamese comfort food.
 The complimentary chili garlic sauce that she makes herself using five kinds of chili peppers brings some serious heat that burns and tastes oh-so-good.

 This beloved East Kensington spot by the Huntingdon stop has no menu, but that doesn’t matter because all you need to know is to order the chicken pho (it’s the best in town!).
 The modest main dining room is always packed with Vietnamese patrons, but it does have an unmarked second floor that is actually much roomier if you don’t mind the rumble of passing subway trains once in a while.
 The restaurant’s lemon, salt, black and habanero pepper dipping sauce for the chicken is absolutely phenomenal.

-Huong Tram's pho is traditional, well balanced, and definitely very filling.
+Huong Tram is located on the heavily Vietnamese-populated Washington Ave; however, it is on the less-traveled West side of Broad St in Hoa Binh Plaza.
+Its pho is traditional, well balanced, and definitely very filling.
 For some, it might be difficult to ignore the blaring Vietnamese music that comes with video footage of a couple doing sexually suggestive acts with food on Huong Tram’s two giant television screens, but it’s worth trying if you can.

 Pho Ta was formerly part of the international Vietnamese chain restaurant Pho Hoa.
 The large dining space has broken off from the franchise, standing on its own probably due to the consistent quality of its beef pho and its large menu of traditional favorites.
 Remember to always start your meal off right with an order of the restaurant’s delicious cha gio (Vietnamese spring rolls).